DianthuDia/tiagent/docs/index.md

 ### Crafting requests

-  SuperAgent's flexible API gives you the granularity you need, _when_ you need, yet more concise variations help reduce the amount of code necessary.
+  TiAgent's flexible API gives you the granularity you need, _when_ you need, yet more concise variations help reduce the amount of code necessary.
 For example the following GET request:

     request
       .get('/search')